Vyxal/Vyxal/documents/protocols/code guide.md

 To summarise: don't be a sussy baka with your variable names.

 ## Comments and Documentation

+[This](https://realpython.com/documenting-python-code/) is a good guide for comments, but here are some guidelines specific to the Vyxal project:

 ### Line Comments

 Line comments are started with `#` and terminated by a newline (we use `\n` for newlines - don't go using `\r\n` or anything stupid like that).
 These should be used when one of the following is true: